Determining L1 and L2 Cache size of a machine

 When the time comes to buy a Computer, one has to take into account so many factors; each of them accounting for a small percentage of the total performance.
 One such factor is the amount (or simply the presence or absence) of the L1 and L2 Cache size of a processor.

 In the memory hierarchy of a processor seeking an instruction or data, L1 comes before L2 (and so on) until it hits the main memory (also called RAM) and finally the hard-disk.
-More explanation can be found at many sites including
+More explanation can be found at many sites including this and this.

 The purpose of this post in not to delve into the details of what these various memory types are; rather to decide how you can actually calculate or verify them empirically (Yes, it is indeed possible!).
 Nowadays, we can rely on the hardware manufactures to correctly tell us the exact specifications of the processor of a machine, but back in those times it was not considered reliable to believe the vendor about the machine specifications and the norm was to run your own tests to confirm that.
 I shall be outlining a few steps based on matrix multiplications that can help shed some light on the processor memory in question.